Designing AI-Agents with Personalities: A Psychometric Approach: Introduction

+The main goal of the current research is to develop and validate AI-Agents with personalities created using psychometrically sound Big Five personality measures.
+To achieve this goal, we conducted a series of three interconnected studies.
+In Study 1, we aim to establish a foundational understanding of personality constructs and measurements using a modern LLM technique called embedding, which converts natural language into numeric vectors based on semantic relatedness between words, phrases and sentences.
+Using this technique, we examine how personality-related constructs are semantically represented in LLMs.

+In Study 2, we examine how to use prompt engineering to create AI-Agents with personality using a popular and validated personality measure called the Big-Five Inventory-2 (BFI-2).
+As a comparison, we also included baseline conditions where we created AI-Agents using simple adjectives.
+To validate these AI-agents, we prompted AI-agents to complete a criterion measure (i.e., the Mini-Marker test) and compared their responses to human participants' responses with matching personalities.
+In other words, we assess whether AI-Agents’ responses align with human participants’ responses across different AI-Agent conditions.
+We hypothesize that AI agents created using the BFI-2 will capture more nuances in personalities and thus show greater alignment with human responses than those created using simple adjectives.

+In Study 3, we further validate the AI-Agents by prompting them to respond to real-life moral and risk-taking vignettes and examining the extent to which their responses align with human participants’ responses.
+We again hypothesize that AI agents created using the BFI-2 will align better with human responses than those created using simple adjectives.

-Collectively, these four studies form a comprehensive investigation into the creation, validation, and application of Agents with psychometrically sound personality traits.
+Collectively, these three studies form a comprehensive investigation into the creation, validation, and application of AI-Agents with psychometrically sound personality traits.
 We hope to provide researchers with a powerful new tool for conducting personality and social behavior research at scale, while maintaining high standards of validity and reliability.